sz3/libmcleece/README.md

 In addition to the file-level APIs described above, there are also APIs to match the libsodium `crypto_box_seal` API:
 ```
+int mcleece_crypto_box_keypair(unsigned char* pubk, unsigned char* secret);
+int mcleece_crypto_box_seal(unsigned char* ciphertext_out, const unsigned char* msg, unsigned msg_length, unsigned char* recipient_pubk);
+int mcleece_crypto_box_seal_open(unsigned char* decrypted_out, const unsigned char* ciphertext, unsigned ciphertext_length, unsigned char* recipient_pubk, unsigned char* recipient_secret);

 int mcleece_simple_keypair(unsigned char* pubk, unsigned char* secret);
 int mcleece_simple_encrypt(unsigned char* ciphertext_out, const unsigned char* msg, unsigned msg_length, unsigned char* recipient_pubk);
 int mcleece_simple_decrypt(unsigned char* decrypted_out, const unsigned char* ciphertext, unsigned ciphertext_length, unsigned char* recipient_secret);

-int mcleece_crypto_box_keypair(unsigned char* pubk, unsigned char* secret);
-int mcleece_crypto_box_seal(unsigned char* ciphertext_out, const unsigned char* msg, unsigned msg_length, unsigned char* recipient_pubk);
-int mcleece_crypto_box_seal_open(unsigned char* decrypted_out, const unsigned char* ciphertext, unsigned ciphertext_length, unsigned char* recipient_pubk, unsigned char* recipient_secret);
 ```

 Each set of APIs is meant to be used independently.
 That is, a keypair from `mcleece_crypto_box_keypair` will not work with `mcleece_simple` calls, and vice versa.

-The differences are:
-* `mcleece_crypto_box` operations have two layers of encryption.
-The first is libsodium's `crypto_box` (hence the name), the output of which is then wrapped in a `mcleece_simple` call.
-The `mcleece_simple` calls, therefore, are a single layer of encryption.
+Explanation:
+* `mcleece_crypto_box` functions are modified libsodium `crypto_box_seal` operations.
+This means that even if something is awry with libmcleece's PQC, theoretically the encrypted payload will still be as secure as `crypto_box_seal` is. (that is: pretty good, unless your adversary has a powerful quantum computer)
-   * since PQC is new and exciting (even if Classic McEliece is fairly old-fashioned and safe), using the extra x25519 layer is probably a good idea, and as such, it is the default behavior for the cli.
+   * `mcleece_crypto_box` is the default behavior for the cli.
 * `mcleece_crypto_box` keypairs are larger, since they contain two keypairs.
-Specifically, the x25519 key bytes are prepended in front of the Classic McEliece key bytes.
+Specifically, the x25519 (public/private) key bytes are prepended in front of the Classic McEliece key bytes.
+* `mcleece_simple` functions do not use x25519 -- the shared secret is only protected by Classic McEliece.

 ## C++ API